Manufacturing Asset Management

 Define asset management boundaries

-How do process plants benefit from manufacturing asset management?
+How do process plants benefit from MAM?